phmatray/Ducky/docs/general/core-concepts/state-management.md

 ```

 In this Blazor component:
-- The global state is automatically injected into the component via `R3duxComponent<int>`.
+- The global state is automatically injected into the component via `DuckyComponent<int>`.
 - The `State` property reflects the current global state (i.e., the counter value).
 - The `Dispatch` method is used to modify the state by dispatching actions.